 - Complete the form with the following options:

-- Application Name: Enter the name of your WooCommerce site.
+- App name: Enter the name of your WooCommerce site.

-- Please select which organization your application can access: Select which Xero company to access.
+- Organisation: Select which Xero company to access.
 The extension can only access one company at a time.

 - X509 Public Key Certificate: Paste the certificate file you created in Step 1. above.
 Note: Certificate files begin with the text “—–BEGIN CERTIFICATE—–”